jancona/anconafamily.com/content/travel/Venice-Planning.md

 # Tentative Schedule
 ## Tuesday April 21

-Arrive late morning.
+Arrive at 1:35 pm.
 We're staying at the
 [Hotel Pensione Guerrato](http://www.pensioneguerrato.it/).
 To get there we'll take the vaporetto (ferry) route 1 from the train station to Rialto Mercato.
 From there it's a one minute walk to the